 Enterprise Asset Management (EAM) refers to the entire life cycle management of an organization's physical assets.
 To achieve operational excellence, an organization must optimize all aspects of EAM, including maintenance planning and execution inventory management for spare parts, tracking of physical assets, and commissioning of capital projects.

-Utopia's mission is to deliver software and services that insure high quality asset master data that supports the full lifecycle of EAM activities.
+Utopia's mission is to deliver software and services that ensure high-quality asset master data that support the full lifecycle of EAM activities.

 Does your asset data matter?

 Asset data quality has a direct impact on:

 - Capital project information handover – An extensive survey of asset-intensive industries by ARC Advisory Group suggests that inaccurate, incomplete capital project information handover can add up to 1% to an organization’s overall capital project costs.
 These inefficiencies result in increased start-up costs, reduced asset availability, and improved environmental health and safety risks.